Lots of people have requested an update on my progress with the raw food diet. This seems like a good time, so here goes…

 I suppose the next step up from eating raw is to grow your own food (or at least eat locally grown food), and after that you probably have to start fasting or become a breatharian if you want to reduce your environmental footprint.

 I’ve learned a great deal about the practical side of eating raw during the past few months, thanks largely to all the advice I’ve received from other raw foodists.
 I especially want to say a big “thank you” to Laura Bruno for all the email tips she shared and the countless questions she answered — she’s been a big help in making this diet work for me.
-I highly recommend that you read her book The Lazy Raw Foodist’s Guide, which is filled with many practical insights on the raw diet as well as the raw lifestyle.

 That’s it for this raw update.
 Perhaps I’ll share another progress report once I have something new to share.
 I’m still experimenting a lot these days, so I can’t say I’ve reached a point of long-term stability.
 There’s been quite a learning curve with this diet, but I think the hardest part is behind me.